 ROCKFORD, Illinois, April 1, 2021

 Thirteen-year-old sea lover Swift Kingsley has a secret.
 Hidden in the yellowed pages of his beloved and ancient maritime book, he found a parchment—a treasure map—showing the mythical Star of Atlantis, an artifact that seafarers, for centuries, had sought and failed to claim.
 Swift wants nothing more than to be the discoverer of the ancient relic, but his father has other plans for his youngest son.
-Author Tricia D. Wagner weaves a timeless tale of coming of age and self-discovery in The Strider and the Regulus, the first novella in The Star of Atlantis series.
+Author Tricia D. Wagner weaves a timeless tale of coming of age and self-discovery in The Strider and the Regulus, the first novel in The Star of Atlantis series.

 For months, Swift has craftily avoided the dreaded Justus Talk, a discussion his father, Justus, has pressed with all three of Swift’s older brothers.
-To Swift, a Justus Talk meant his father would bring his boyhood adventures to an end and propel him into a path to adulthood—a pre-med internship to be exact, robbing him of all freedom and denying him his beloved sea adventuring and his precious book The Star of Atlantis, which spun yarns of maritime histories, pirate lore, and sea legends.
+To Swift, a Justus Talk meant his father would bring his boyhood adventures to an end and propel him into a path to adulthood—a youth pre-med internship to be exact, robbing him of all freedom and denying him his beloved sea adventuring and his precious book, The Star of Atlantis, which spun yarns of maritime histories, pirate lore, and sea legends.